Medical Editor: John P. Cunha, DO, FACOEP

-Discontinuation Or Dose Reduction In The KEPPRA XR (levetiracetam extended-release tablets) Well-Controlled Clinical Study
+Discontinuation or Dose Reduction in the KEPPRA XR Controlled Clinical Study

 Immediate-Release KEPPRA Tablets

-In well-controlled clinical studies of immediate-release KEPPRA tablets as adjunctive therapy to other AEDs in adults with partial onset seizures, the most frequently reported adverse reactions, not seen at an equivalent frequency among placebo-treated patients, were somnolence, asthenia, infection and dizziness.
+In controlled clinical studies of immediate-release KEPPRA tablets as adjunctive therapy to other AEDs in adults with partial onset seizures, the most frequently reported adverse reactions, for events with rates greater than placebo, were somnolence, asthenia, infection and dizziness.

-Table 3 lists treatment-emergent adverse reactions that occurred in at least 1% of adult epilepsy patients treated with immediate-release KEPPRA tablets participating in placebo-controlled studies and were numerically more common than in patients treated with placebo.
+Table 4 lists adverse reactions that occurred in at least 1% of adult epilepsy patients treated with immediate-release KEPPRA tablets participating in placebo-controlled studies and were numerically more common than in patients treated with placebo.
 In these studies, either immediate-release KEPPRA tablets or placebo was added to concurrent AED therapy.
 Adverse reactions were usually mild to moderate in intensity.

-Table 3: Incidence (%) Of Treatment-Emergent Adverse Reactions
+Table 4: Incidence (%) Of

-|Body System/ Adverse Reaction||Immediate-release
+|Body System/ Adverse Reaction||Immediate-release KEPPRA